-Rousseau was the representative for Kentucky’s 5th congressional district and was an Unconditional Unionist.
+Rousseau was the representative for Kentucky’s 5th congressional district as an Unconditional Unionist.
 He served from 1865 to 1867.

 Rep. Rousseau faced an allegation of assaulting Rep. Grinnell with a cane outside the Capitol for an alleged insult spoken in debate.
 On Jul.
 2, 1866, a special committee recommended expulsion.
 On Jul.
 17, 1866, the House of Representatives censured him, 89-30.
 On Jul.
 21, 1866, he resigned.
 On Dec.
 3, 1866, he was re-elected to fill the vacancy his own resignation created.